smikodanic/supermean-examples/README.md

 # superMEAN
-SuperMEAN is simple but powerfull MEAN stack framework for beginners or experienced developers.
+SuperMEAN is simple but powerfull MEAN stack framework for beginners and experienced developers.
 It's convenient for coding one page apps (/client/ folder), multi page apps (/server/ folder) or APIs.

 FEATURES
+ - expressjs
+ - ejs template engine
+ - angularjs
+ - browserify
+ - bower & npm
+ - gulp
+ - nodemon or pm2
+ - aws elasticbeanstalk configuration
- expressjs, express-enrouten, ejs template engine, angularjs, browserify, bower, gulp, pm2, aws elasticbeanstalk configuration, virtual host with vhost npm
+ - virtual host with vhost npm (optional)

  DEVELOPMENT
  $ gulp default

-SUPERMEAN ROUTING
+*SUPERMEAN ROUTING LOGIC*
+SuperMEAN routing logic makes it possible to use server and client side routes in the same application.
+The logic is very simple and as follows:

-When URL is typed in browser Supermean first trying to find route on server-side e.g. inside /server/controllers/.
+When URL is typed in browser superMEAN first trying to find route on server-side e.g. inside /server/routes/.
-Writing of server side routes on server side is very simple because of "express-enrouten" npm.

-If route is not found on server-side the Supermean is trying to find route on client side e.g. inside /client/src/config/routes.js .
-Client side URLs doen't use hasbang (#!) because the Angular is working in HTML5 mode.
+If route is not found on server-side the superMEAN is trying to find route on client side e.g. inside /client/src/config/routes.js .
+Client side URLs doesn't use hasbang (#!) because the Angular is working in HTML5 mode ($locationProvider.html5Mode(true);).

-If route doesn't exist neither on client-side it redirects to server-side 404.html not found page.
+If route doesn't exist neither on client-side it redirects to server-side /server/views/errors/error404.ejs not found page.